vercel/vercel/packages/edge/docs/README.md

 • `Const` **IP_HEADER_NAME**: `"x-real-ip"`

-Ip from Vercel Proxy.
-Do not confuse it with the client Ip.
+Client IP as calcualted by Vercel Proxy.

 #### Defined in